episerver/ab-testing/README.md

 * The *Package Restore* setting needs to be enabled

 ### Building with Cake
-This project uses cake script for the build and will create nuget artifacts for convience.
+This project uses cake for the build and will create nuget artifacts.
 For more information related to Cake refer to the documentation which can be found here https://cakebuild.net/.

 The scripts are located in the BuildScripts folder.